You are ready to start a relationship with a financial advisor, but how do you tackle the elephant in the room? How do they get paid?

 Additionally, we would argue that tax planning (which includes how you order your withdrawals) can deliver quantifiable value to the trajectory of an individual’s financial plan.

-Our Spokane, WA firm provides fee-only, no-commission financial planning that is strategic, all-encompassing, and ongoing.
-We invite you to schedule a no-obligation complimentary insight meeting to discuss how we can help you.
+As a certified fee-only financial advisor in Spokane, WA, we offer strategic, all-encompassing, and ongoing financial planning services.
+We invite you to schedule a no-obligation complimentary insight meeting to explore how we can assist you in achieving your financial goals.